Barmans in Cachar: Religion

 Hojai, the Dimasa Priest (in the middle) with Baruwa (assistant priest) and Dangjuruya/Deori (assistant priest).

 Dimasa Priest while performing their age old traditional ritual.

 They came close to the mainstream of the Sanatana (aka Hindu) religious life by replacing their many age-old customs and rituals with Sanatana practices, later they were grouped to Kshatriya and referred to as Barman.
 Even then they retained some of their age old animistic customs and rituals which they still practice.
 Like most of the indigenous peoples, the animistic perspective is so inherent that they do not even have a word in their language that corresponds to "Animism" (the term, which is an anthropological construct).

 Demographics

-The Barman Kacharis number some 21,747 persons, forming 0.6% of Barak Valley's population, according to 2011 Census.
+The Barmans of cachar number some 21,747 persons, forming 0.6% of Barak Valley's population, according to 2011 Census.
 They are mainly found in Upper Cachar's (most particularly in an around Khaspur area where once their Kachari kingdom stood) respectively.

-Whereas, Barman Kacharis in North Cachar Hills are known by the name of Dimasa Kachari people, numbering 74,502 persons, thus constituting around 35% of the district's population.
+Whereas, Dimasa people in North Cachar Hills are known by the name of Dimasa Kachari people, numbering 74,502 persons, thus constituting around 35% of the district's population.